SunStarSys/www/content/essays/devops.md

 those resources to perform to maximum effect.
 Optimizations beyond those areas are almost always not worth the bother- the workflow will still be constrained by those resources.

+It is also important to distinguish between planned and unplanned work, and how resources are allocated to those tasks.